mugglim/build-your-own-tanstack-query/docs/en.md

 };
 ```

-When you declare a QueryClientProvider at the top-level component, the QueryClient becomes globally accessible.
+If you declare a QueryClientProvider on the top-level component, the QueryClient becomes globally accessible.

 ```jsx
 const queryClient = new QueryClient({